If you want to challenge a Penalty Charge Notice (PCN) then you have 28 days from the date of service of the PCN to get your representation to us.

 The registered keeper

-PCNs are normally sent to the registered keeper of a vehicle as per the records of the DVLA or the DVA.
-They may also be issued to the nominated hirer or lease of a vehicle if a valid hire agreement is provided by the registered keeper.
+PCNs are normally sent to the registered keeper of a vehicle as per the records of the Driver Vehicle Licensing Agency (DVLA).
+They may also be issued to the nominated hirer or lessee of a vehicle if a valid hire agreement is provided by the registered keeper.

 - The registered keeper can make a representation on behalf of a third party